VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Multilevel Fine-grained Semantic Labels

 Once the annotator finishes inspecting the results in this stage, they can click the ``Next'' button to go to the \stageM{} stage, where the full list of graphical elements is displayed~(Figure~\ref{fig:labelingTool}(b)).
 The annotator can click to select a single mark, batch-select multiple marks through the generalized selection options~\cite{generalizedSelection}~(e.g., selecting the same-type or same-color marks), or shift-click to select consecutive marks in the mark list.
 When a set of marks is selected, they will be highlighted in full opacity in the chart, while all other elements will be partially transparent.
 The annotator can label the \markInfo\ of the selected marks through the corresponding drop-down menus.
 In Figure~\ref{fig:labelingTool}(b), the selected paths are assigned \markType{} \texttt{Rectangle} and \markRole{} \texttt{Main Chart Mark}.
 At this stage, the annotator would also need to specify gridlines and low-level components for axes and legend~(e.g., ticks, paths), so that the \refEle\ label is complete.

 In the next stage, \stageG, the annotator specifies \groupInfo\ on all the main chart marks.
+Since the use of the \texttt{<g>} tag is inconsistent across charts produced by different tools \cite{mystique,chen2023state}, the original SVG grouping information is ignored by the labeling tool.
 To select marks for grouping, the annotator can click to select individual elements, make a lasso selection (Figure~\ref{fig:labelingTool}(c1)), or choose from the generalized selection options.
 The selected marks can then be grouped by clicking the ``Group selected marks'' button.
 After that, the system will recommend a list of inferred ``other mark groups'', and the annotator can either agree to finish the lowest-level grouping or disagree to continue grouping manually.
-Once all lowest-level mark groups are specified, the annotator clicks the ``Specify higher-level groups'' button to go to the second phase of the \stageG{} UI~(Figure~\ref{fig:labelingTool}(c2)), where they work on higher-level grouping, e.g., in Figure~\ref{fig:labelingTool}(c2) the annotator has selected all 10 mark groups and are merging them into one final group.
+Once all lowest-level mark groups are specified, the annotator clicks the ``Specify higher-level groups'' button to go to the second phase of the \stageG{} UI, where they work on higher-level grouping, e.g., in Figure~\ref{fig:labelingTool}(c2) the annotator has selected all 10 mark groups and are merging them into one final group.

 After \groupInfo\ is finished, the annotator goes to the \stageL{} stage.
 Here the hierarchical groups will be displayed as a collapsible nested list with clickable items.
 The annotator can click on an individual group and label its layout type and parameters, as shown in Figure~\ref{fig:labelingTool}(d).
 In the final \stageE{} stage, the system adds mark items to the nested list and lets the annotator specify their encoded visual channels~(Figure~\ref{fig:labelingTool}(e)).
 The visual channel list will be updated accordingly based on \markType{} of the selected element.
 In both the \stageL{} and \stageE{} stages, the annotator can apply the label of one group or mark to its peers, i.e., same-level and same-type objects, to accelerate the process of assigning \layoutInfo\ and \encInfo.